Quasi-Symmetries of Determinantal Point Processes: The relation between Palm subspaces.

 \begin{proposition} Let $p\in U$ and $\varphi \in L$ satisfy $\varphi(p)=0$.
 Then there exists $\psi \in L^{\prime}$ such that

 \end{proposition}

-Proof.
-It suffices to consider the case $p=0$, $A(0) = 0, B(0) \neq 0$: the general case is reduced to this one by a translation of ${\mathbb R}$ and a linear unimodular change of variable (\ref{chg-var-ab}).

-Let $\psi^{\prime}$ be such that (\ref{phipsi}) holds (in the continuous case, such a function $\psi^{\prime}$ is unique; in the discrete case, however, there are many such functions, differing by the their value at $p=0$).
-Applying the commutator $x\Pi-\Pi x$ to the function $\psi^{\prime}$, we obtain
+\begin{proof} It suffices to consider the case $p=0$, $A(0) = 0, B(0) \neq 0$: since the functions $A$, $B$ are linearly independent, the general case is reduced to this particular one by a translation of ${\mathbb R}$ and a linear unimodular change of variable (\ref{chg-var-ab}).
+Let $\psi^{\prime}$ be such that (\ref{phipsi}) holds (in the continuous case, such a function $\psi^{\prime}$ is unique: we simply set $\psi^{\prime}=\varphi(x)/(x-p)$ and note that $\psi^{\prime}$ is square-integrable due to Assumption \ref{ass-ker}; in the discrete case, however, there are many such functions, differing by their value at $p=0$).
+Using the integrable form of our kernel and the relation $\varphi\in L$, write

 Since $\varphi \in L$, $\varphi(0)=0$, $A(0)=0$, $B(0)\neq 0$, substituting $x=0$ into (\ref{comm1}) we obtain

 Recall that by definition we have

 Dividing (\ref{comm1}) by $x$ and keeping (\ref{apsinul}) in mind, we obtain that there exists $\alpha\in {\mathbb C}$ such that